SasanTazayoni/Appointment-scheduling-system-CI-PP3/README.md

 * View my current schedule for any specific day.
 * Select a week, day and time to book an appointment.
 * Ensure that my bookings are not booked back-to-back so that I have time to plan my journey and travel to my next customer.
+* There to be safety measures so that I do not accidentally book slots where I am unavailable and similarly do not block slots where there are booked appointments
 * Block slots for times on days where I am busy with other endeavours and unblock slots when necessary.
 * Cancel appointments that are no longer required.
 * Manage multiple slots to book long sessions, block entire days or cancel multiple appointments and slots.